ethandmd/recipe/README.md

 get together and had a few hours before it kicked off.
 I decided to build arguably the most minimal LAN pizza ordering app possible for fun.

 ## Run
-Either throw it in a docker container or just run it on your local machine, doesn't take much.
+Either throw it in a docker container (optionally sync container timezone with local) or just run it on your local machine, doesn't take much.
 You'll need to set a few env variables:
 ```
 SERVER_ADDR=X.X.X.X # Address for web server.